About

 — Edmond Vandercammen, La porte sans mémoire

 Early Futures is the research site of artist Heidi Gustafson (and collaborators).
-Current projects focus on ochre, iron oxides, earth pigments and subtle Earth activism.
-Heidi’s cabin in the rural North Cascades shelters the Ochre Sanctuary project, a transforming body and future earthwork made with ochres and earth pigments gathered by humans worldwide.
+Current work focuses on ochre, iron oxides, mortuary rituals, earth pigments and subtle Earth activism.
+Her major work-in-progress is Ferrafora, an architectural space built around the growing Ochre Archive, the “best known, broadest reaching and most carefully amassed” collective of ochres and earth pigments on the planet.

 About Heidi Gustafson

-Heidi Gustafson is an artist and ochre specialist based in the rainy, volcanic North Cascades of rural northern Washington.
-Her highly collaborative and intuitive projects include an ochre sanctuary with over 600 earth pigments from around Earth.
+Heidi Gustafson is an artist, researcher and ochre specialist based on an isle of the Salish Sea in northern Washington, USA.
+Her highly collaborative and intuitive projects include an ochre archive with over 900 earth pigments from around Earth.
 Called the “woman archiving the world’s ochers” by the New York Times, and the “ochre whisperer” in American Craft, her work has been featured in several books and publications including The Dark Mountain Project, Colossal, True Colors: World Masters of Natural Dyes and Pigment and many others.
-She’s the author of Book of Earth: A Guide to Ochre, Pigment, and Raw Color.
+She’s the author of Book of Earth: A Guide to Ochre, Pigment, and Raw Color (Abrams), and most recently, Darkness At Noon As Mountain Goes Mad, a limited edition artists’ book.

 Graduate of the Maryland Institute College of Art’s event-based sculpture department, studied forensic science at the University of Baltimore and holds an MA in Philosophy and Religion from the California Institute of Integral Studies.
 Find her on instagram @heidilynnheidilynn.